 Land Management Project Officer

-Christine is a long term resident of the Weald and Downland landscape with experience in the management and restoration of ancient woodlands and their associated wildlife and human ecosystems.
+Christine is a long term resident of the Weald and Downs landscape with experience in the management and restoration of ancient woodlands and their associated wildlife.
 She has worked with a number of landowners in creating simple, viable landscape management projects.
 Using her business and consultancy background she is able to identify opportunities in landscape management that are truly sustainable in offering economic, social and environmental benefits.
 When not walking the landscape for recreation, she teaches yoga and climbs mountains.

 Samantha Nicholas BA